Nitrogen Balance and Muscle Gain

 As mentioned earlier, new techniques are becoming available to assess the adequacy of protein intakes.
 Elango et al (2010) published a paper titled “Evidence that protein requirements have been significantly underestimated” in which they use the IAAO method to show that daily protein requirements are being grossly underestimated by other methods and that “there is an urgent need to reassess recommendations for protein intake in adult humans.”
 In this study they found requirement value should be nearer of 1.2g/kg per day for sedentary individuals.
 Therefore, it is safe to assume if this technique is used to assess athlete’s needs, the recommendations might be higher.

 Currently the guidelines for exercising individuals are based on information in a paper by Lemon (1996).
 Recommendations for those who engage in regular endurance exercise are 1.2-1.4 g protein/kg body mass/d and for strength exercisers, 1.7-1.8 g protein/kg body mass/d.
-Therefore, in coming years we may see these recommendations going up to match what strength athletes are instinctively using which seems to be around 2-2.5g/kg.
-In my opinion, in non drug-using trainers, intakes of 1.5-2g per pound are well in excess of what is needed.
+Therefore, in coming years, we may see these recommendations going up to match what strength athletes are instinctively using which seems to be around 2-2.5g/kg.
+In my opinion, in non-drug using trainers, intakes of 1.5-2g per kilogram are well in excess of what is needed.
 Very high intakes of protein simply lead to a greater breakdown and production of urea (waste product) whereas with normal, optimal, intakes of protein the salvage of urea via urea hydrolysis, is more efficient (Fouillet et al., 2008).

 The unfortunate thing with many studies is that they only look at 2-3 levels of protein intake to determine which is ‘better’ in relation to the goals they have outlined.
 Studies showing that 2.5g/kg BW of protein is better for strength and size gains versus 1.2g/kg BW do not tell us whether 2.5g/kg is better than 2g/kg or indeed if 3g/kg would be better still.
 A study published just six months ago conducted at the Human Performance Laboratory, Birmingham, looked at the effect of increased dietary protein on tolerance to intensified training.
 Witard and colleagues examined the effect of increased protein intake on short-term decrements in endurance performance during a block of high-intensity training.
 The control group consumed 1.5g/kg BW protein while the intervention group consumed 3g/kg BW.
 The group concluded that